onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Make no mistake - this is the single most important thing you’ve ever come across / watched congratulations! you found the single most important video on the internet!

+“The ultimate, hidden truth of the world is that it is something that we make, and could just as easily make differently.”
+― David Graeber

 We will change the world!
 Oh - you don't believe me?!
 LOOK!
 I have the ENTIRE plan already!
     on the t-shirt